-Learn how to DIY desk organize makeover and bring life back to your pen and craft storage.
+Learn how to DIY desk organize makeover to bring life back to your pen and craft storage.

 My family and I have moved 4 times in the past 3 years so we have had to adapt to different spaces quite often.

-Since I work from home it meant that I had to think about the best desk storage solutions for my supplies that was suitable for the space we had.
+Since I work from home it has meant that I had to think about the best desk storage solutions for my supplies that were suitable for the space we had.

 We ended up having to buy different office desk organizers through the years because what was a great solution for one space, wasn’t for the other.

-And quite frankly, my collection of pens and stationery has increase substantially in the course of an year so I always need more space!
+And quite frankly, my collection of pens and stationery has increased substantially in the course of a year so I always need more space!

 I have been looking at this office supply organizer box from IKEA for a long time wondering what I was going to do with it.
 When it was time for my scheduled Konmari decluttering exercise, I knew I had to do something with this organizer.

-The box is years old and still in good shape but it has pen marks all over, plus the wooden look simply don’t match the looks of my actual office space.
+The box is years old and still in good shape but it has pen marks all over, plus the wooden look simply doesn’t match the asthetic of my actual office space.

 So I decided to give it a makeover!
 Follow my simple DIY pen organizer makeover tutorial below!